1 9 8 3 – 1 9 8 4 (USA)

 The role model for We Got It Made was the British hit Man About The House or, to be more accurate, Three’s Company the broader US adaptation of that series.
 Three’s Company had been a ratings phenomenon in the USA at its height in the late 1970s, and it was an obvious target for cloning.

 In We Got It Made, instead of having one man live with two women, as in the original series, we had one stunning woman (the Marilyn Monroe-like Teri Copley) move in with two full-blooded men.

 The premise was that sloppy bachelor boys Jay (Tom Villard) and David (Matt McCoy and then John Hillner) – an importer and a lawyer respectively – advertised for a live-in maid for their shared Manhattan home (Apartment 9A at 1054 West 61st Street).

-But instead of getting the expected fifty-something Gorgon, got living-doll Mickey MacKenzie, much to the distress of their girlfriends, Beth (Bonnie Urseth) and Claudia (Stepfanie Kramer), a sales clerk at Bloomingdales.
+But instead of getting the expected fifty-something Gorgon, the boys got living-doll Mickey MacKenzie, much to the distress of their girlfriends, Beth (Bonnie Urseth), a kindergarten teacher, and Claudia (Stepfanie Kramer), a sales clerk at Bloomingdales.

 Throughout the series, the boys lusted after their busty Mrs Mop, but being a simple ‘jiggle’ show (US TV industry slang for teasing fare featuring well-developed women bouncing around suggestively) their dreams were never realised.